Milo1885/Tease-AI/README.md

 # Changelog - Patch 48

+Added Volume and Rate Sliders for Text to Speech options

+Replaced "Emotes Like This" with custom beginning/ending emote textboxes

 Tooltip Descriptions added to URL Files tab

 Tooltips added to Image path labels to show full paths